magicmark/awesome-graphql-schema-design/README.md

-# Awesome GraphQL Schema Design
+# GraphQL Schema Design Resources

 A collection of styleguides / "_do's and don'ts_" etc related to GraphQL Schema Design.